Academic Councils and Committees

 Curriculum, instruction, and assessment committee (Cia)

 The academic affairs of the College are monitored, guided, and elevated by the work of the Curriculum, Instruction, and Assessment (CIA) Committee.
-The CIA Committee leads the operations under the direction of the Dean of Instruction.
+The CIA Committee consists of one core committee and eight collaboratives, which function as sub-committees.
+The CIA Committee and its collaboratives lead these operations under the direction of the Dean of Instruction.
+The CIA Committee provides direction and supports the College's achievement of the Higher Learning Commission's criteria for accreditation related to teaching and learning: Criterion 3: Quality, Resources, and Support and Criterion 4: Evaluation and Improvement.

-As Collaboratives, the sub-committees of the CIA interact with each other to guide the operations of Dunwoody's academic affairs in the form of the evaluation of programming, provision of support and resources; to promote continuous improvement and a dedication to quality; and to respond to future challenges and opportunities related to curriculum, instruction, and assessment at the College with responsibility and integrity.
+As Collaboratives, the sub-committees of the CIA Committee interact with each other as partners on Collaborative activities and toward common goals.
+Although each Collaborative specializes in and is tasked with fulfilling goals related to an area of academic affairs, members of Collaboratives are available to each other to share knowledge, experience, and resources.
 The Collaboratives are responsible for hosting a session at the fall conference each year where the faculty, staff, and administration can learn about the service they provide to the college.

-If you are interested in participating in a committee or subcommittee, connect with your Dean or Director.
-Email the Dean of Instruction or CIA Specialist for more information about serving the college on an academic committee.
+If you are interested in participating in a committee or subcommittee, connect with your dean or director.
+Email the Dean of Instruction or the Curriculum, Instruction, & Assessment Specialist for more information about serving the college on an academic committee.

 Committees and Collaboratives

-Members: one individual from each of the collaboratives listed below, the CIA Specialist, Compliance Specialist, and Dean of Instruction.
+Members: one individual from each of the collaboratives listed below; Curriculum, Instruction, & Assessment Specialist; Compliance Specialist; and Dean of Instruction.

 Meetings are held three times per year: at the beginning of the year and at the end of each full semester